mtuckerb/podcacher/README.md

 `rails db:migrate`

+`rails server` This will start the rails server (in development mode) on port 3000.
+This should be fine for most cases, but if you would like to run in production mode, you'll need to do some more setup.

 ## Todo
 * Definitely scheduling would be nice.
 Also one off episode downloads
 * A mechanism for exporting podcasts and media for import into another instance
+* maybe make development use sqlite3 so folks don't have to set up postgres